 Saves and shares as primary KPI.
 Saves and shares drive distribution.
 Likes are noise.
 Bot likes are anti-signal.

 Captions, alt text, structured descriptions.
-The AI engines extract from this material.
-Brand teams that treat metadata as an afterthought lose citation lift.
+Metadata matters for discovery.
+Brand teams that treat it as an afterthought lose ranking.

-Glossier built its beauty category citation lead through community-led Instagram from launch.
+Glossier built its beauty audience through community-led Instagram from launch.
 Customer-as-content, founder-as-host, organic-first growth.
-Never needed to buy followers because the brand was actually interesting.

-Drunk Elephant and Rare Beauty each built beauty citation moats on Instagram through ingredient education, founder-led content, and authentic creator partnerships.
+Drunk Elephant and Rare Beauty each built beauty audiences on Instagram through ingredient education, founder-led content, and authentic creator partnerships.

 Sephora and Ulta use Instagram as core retail-discovery surfaces — real audiences, real engagement, no engagement-buying.